-What we know for sure is that the most serious complaints have cropped up within the last three years or so, around the time that major changes occurred in both the flat-tappet manufacturing industry and in the formulation of passenger car and light-duty truck motor oils.
+Most of the serious complaints cropped up around the time that major changes occurred in both the flat-tappet manufacturing industry and in the formulation of passenger car and light-duty truck motor oils.

 Experts say that the additives in API blends will no longer cut it in a racing or performance engine.
 There is no denying that API oils for the most part work very well in late model engines where there are roller cams and much less friction than in high powered racing engines

-“ZDDP is the predominant anti-wear additive used in crankcase oils, although it is a class of additive rather than one particular chemical.
+“ZDDP is the predominant anti-wear additive used in crankcase oils.
+It is a class of additive rather than one particular chemical.

 Characteristics of Zinc and Detergents determine how quickly and to what extent an oil will provide sacrificial boundary film protection for your engine.